 Some plants, such as seaweed and algae, absorb carbon dioxide dissolved in water.

 Animals also need water to carry out cell activity.
 Some animals drink water regularly to keep hydrated, digest food, and build body fluids.
 Some fish need saltwater while others need fresh water.
 Many kinds of fish, such as clams and trout get oxygen from water.

 Some animals have water as their habitat.
-Other such as frogs and turtle need water to lay eggs and reproduce.
+Others such as frogs and turtles need water to lay eggs and reproduce.
 The anaconda snakes, together with many reptiles live in water.
 Freshwater often carries lots of dissolved nutrients that aquatic organisms depend on.
 Without water, they will not survive